anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 ### 3.2.2.
 Virtual Compute (vCPU and vRAM)
 The virtual compute resources (vCPU and vRAM) used by the VNFs behave like their physical counterparts.
 A physical core is an actual processor and can support multiple vCPUs through Simultaneous Multithreading (SMT) and CPU overbooking.
 With no overbooking and SMT of 2 (2 threads per core), each core can support 2 vCPUs.
 With the same SMT of 2 and overbooking factor of 4, each core can support 8 vCPUs.
 The performance of a vCPU can be affected by various configurations such as CPU pinning, NUMA alignment, and SMT.

-The configuration of the virtual resources will depend on the profile and the flavour needed to host VNF components.
-Profiles are defined in the chapters 5.1 and 5.2 of the reference model document.
-Flavors are defined in the chapter 4.2 of the reference model document.
+The configuration of the virtual resources will depend on the software and hardware profiles and the flavour (resource sizing) needed to host VNF components.
+Profiles are defined in the [Reference Model chapter 5](../../ref_model/chapters/chapter05.md).

 <a name="3.2.3"></a>
 ### 3.2.3.
 Virtual Storage